 Sometimes, a vehicle has become disabled because of a manufacturing defect.
 If evidence indicated that this was the case, we can explore the possibility of a product liability claim against the manufacturer along with the personal injury claim against the negligent driver.

 Contact a Car Accident Lawyer

 If a careless or reckless motorist crashed into your vehicle while it was stopped or disabled, you shouldn’t be left with medical bills and other expenses caused by that driver’s negligence.
-At Sam & Ash, LLP, our dedicated Las Vegas car accident lawyers can help you pursue compensation for your injuries and other losses with no out-of-pocket cost to you.
+At Sam & Ash Injury Law, our dedicated Las Vegas car accident lawyers can help you pursue compensation for your injuries and other losses with no out-of-pocket cost to you.
 Our trusted attorneys have recovered more than $400 million for accident victims throughout Nevada.
 We only get paid if we obtain a settlement or court award for you.

 Sam & Ash Injury Law is committed to doing What’s Right for car accident victims.
 For a free review of your case, call us today or reach out online.
 We are available 24/7 to respond to your needs.